jhrozek/sssd-openshift/README.md

 worker node.

-On a high level, the flow works like this: the user is authenticated with their OAuth token which can be displayed with `oc debug -t`, the token is then used as a password.
+On a high level, the flow works like this: the user is authenticated with their OAuth token which can be displayed with `oc whoami -t`, the token is then used as a password.
 Access control can be restricted to certain OpenShift groups.
 After login, the user is added into a group that permits them to call `sudo`.
 The workflow is described in more detail later in